 \section{Discussion}

 In summary, we derived the estimands for each subset of participants (all participants, placebo non-responders, and placebo responders) in the SPCD while characterizing the placebo non-responder status as a latent binary variable.
-The latent status is estimated by classifier \(C_R(y_0, y_1)\) using the baseline and stage 1 data for the placebo arm.
-We demonstrate that two of the conventional estimators for the SPCD, \(\hat{\theta}_2\) (Equation \ref{eq-theta-2}) and \(\hat{\theta}_w,\) (Equation \ref{eq-theta-w}) do not target their intended estimands while \(\hat{\theta}_1\) does unbiasedly estimate \(\Delta_{\mathrm{all}}.\) Our analytical and simulation results indicate that placebo non-response misclassification is a central cause of the bias.
+The latent status is estimated by the classifier \(C_R(y_0, y_1)\) using the baseline and stage 1 data for the placebo arm.
+Further, we demonstrated that two of the conventional estimators for the SPCD, \(\hat{\theta}_2\) (Equation \ref{eq-theta-2}) and \(\hat{\theta}_w,\) (Equation \ref{eq-theta-w}) do not target their intended estimands while \(\hat{\theta}_1\) does unbiasedly estimate \(\Delta_{\mathrm{all}}.\) Our analytical and simulation results indicated that placebo non-response misclassification is a central cause of the bias.

-From Equation \ref{eq-exp-theta-2}, the conditions for which \(E(\hat{\theta}_2) = \Delta_{NR}\), the desired expectation, are (i) \(P(L = 1|R = 0) = 0,\) equivalently, \(R_i = 0 \Rightarrow L_i = 0\) for all placebo non-responders (i.e.~the classifier only identifies true non-responders as non-responders), or (ii) \(\Delta_{\mathrm{placebo}}=0\).
+Specifically from Equation \ref{eq-exp-theta-2}, the conditions for which \(E(\hat{\theta}_2) = \Delta_{NR}\), the desired expectation, are (i) \(P(L = 1|R = 0) = 0,\) equivalently, \(R_i = 0 \Rightarrow L_i = 0\) for all placebo non-responders (i.e.~the classifier only identifies true non-responders as non-responders), or (ii) \(\Delta_{\mathrm{placebo}}=0\).
 However, both of these conditions are unverifiable.
 In the first condition (i) the probability of placebo responder misclassification, \(P(L = 1 | R = 0)\), depends on the unknown latent status \(L,\) so we cannot check the negative predictive performance of \(C_R(y_1, y_0)\).
 The second condition (ii) requires that the placebo has no effect.
 This condition is not testable, is not typically a reasonable assumption, and defeats the purpose of using an SPCD to estimate the placebo effect.
 Condition (i), the assumption of perfect classification, is typically assumed implicitly in order to obtain an unbiased estimator without acknowledging that it is impossible to check if it is even plausible\cite{rybin2018, chi2015, cui2019, rybin2015}.